ArkEcosystem/AIPs/AIPS/aip-11.md

 # Rationale

 - Fast serialisation and deserialisation
-- Compatible with former version of protocol (0xff head flag)
 - Lay groundwork for future upgrade without the need of a fork
 - Able to validate custom private transactions
 - Prevent “retention-replay” attack scheme